KevinLWorthington/SDProjectPlan/README.md

 ## What will the app look like?

 Not only am I not a graphic designer, I'm not a UX designer either.
 I threw this together in Microsoft Designer.
 I like the chosen color pallet and I hope the layout is user-friendly and easy to understand.
-It will likely end up be much simpler than this because I do not know how far my skills will develop before the project is due.
+It will likely end up being much simpler than this because I do not know how far my skills will develop before the project is due.
 The below image will likely change a few more times as I develop my ideas.
-I'm already thinking of changing the layout of the windows to a stacked implementation
+I'm already thinking of changing the layout of the windows to a more stacked implementation.
+Clicking on the image below will open a larger, easier to see version.

 <img src="/Assets/GoweliMockup.png">